 Family Adventure.
 No-cost family events are the best.
 Take a family walk around your community.
 How are the families in your community diverse?
 Do you find any families that need help?
 Did a family lose an animal you can help locate?
 Does someone need help with yard work?

-The Education of Little Tree by Forrest Carter (University of New Mexico Press, 2001); A Gathering of Days -- A New England Girl's Journal 1830-32 by Joan W. Blos (Atheneum, 1990); The Chronicles of Narnia by C.S.
+A Gathering of Days - A New England Girl's Journal 1830-32 by Joan W. Blos (Atheneum, 1990); The Chronicles of Narnia by C.S.
 Lewis (Harper-Festival, 2008); Rules by Cynthia Lord (Scholastic Paperback, 2008), a Newberry Award book about a family with an autistic child; Espernaza Rising by Pam Munzo Ryan (Blue Sky Press, 2002), about an immigrant family; The Watsons Go To Birmingham — 1963 by Christopher Paul Curtis (Laurel Leaf, 2000), the story of an African American family during a key year in the Civil Rights movement.

 A Family Ritual.
 Rituals bring families together.
 At bedtime, before reading aloud together, fill a clear bowl with water.
 Bless the water by saying together "Love surrounds us in the air we breathe, the water we drink, and time we spend together."
 After reading a book aloud, take turns dipping fingers in the water and touching the water to your forehead.
 Use the words "Blessings on your day."